ujagarsingh/ujagarsingh.github.io/_posts/2019-03-25-Javascript-questions.md

 Strict Mode adds certain compulsions to JavaScript.
 Under the strict mode, JavaScript shows errors for a piece of codes, which did not show an error before, but might be problematic and potentially unsafe.
 Strict mode also solves some mistakes that hamper the JavaScript engines to work efficiently.

 Strict mode can be enabled by adding the string literal "use strict" above the file.
-This can be illustrated by the given example:
+This can be illustrated by the given **Example:**

 function myfunction() {
     "use strict";